Electrocution and Electrical Burns

 Hiring a Burn Injury Lawyer for Electrical Shock Accidents

 Severe injuries can occur due to contact with high-voltage electricity.
 They can cause you to suffer burns, cardiac arrest, confusion, and loss of consciousness.
 Your problems don't just stop after emergency medical treatment.
-An experienced Los Angeles burn injury lawyer can help you rebuild your life by fighting for just compensation for your injuries.
+Seek compensation for your injuries to help rebuild your life.

 How Many People Suffer Electrical Injuries Every Year?

-Around 1,000 people per year die from electrical injuries every year, according to the NIH.
+Around 1,000 people per year die from electrical injuries every year, according to the National Institutes of Health (NIH).
 Of these cases, about 400 will happen due to contact with high-voltage electricity, and between 50-300 will occur due to lightning.

 More than 30,000 people per year endure non-fatal electric shocks that cause them to seek medical attention.
 Electrical injuries cause about 5% of all U.S. burn injuries.
 Twenty percent of all electrical injury victims are children.

 Many of these electrical injuries are caused by defective products, or occur due to the manufacturer's failure to warn.
-A personal injury attorney Los Angeles can help you determine if a faulty product caused your injury.
+An attorney for electrical fire hazards can help you determine if a faulty product caused your injury.

 Types of Electrical Injuries